 - You can buy a home with no money down.

-- You can refinance your home up to 100% of the value of your home--however cash out transactions are nowlimited to 90% of the appraised vaLUe by most lenders.
+- You can refinance your home up to 100% of the value of your home--FCM does allow for cash out refinances up to 100% of the appraised value.

 - You never have to pay PMI (Private Mortgage Insurance).

 - Sellers can pay your closing costs.

 - If you already have a VA Loan you might be eligible for a VA Streamline Refinance.

 - Disabled Veterans may qualify for a waiver of the Funding Fee if they receive any disability payments from the VA or if they are considered to be at least 10% disabled.

 - Borrowers can access up to 100% of the appraised value of their home.

 - Great Rates

 Can I have more than one VA loan at a time--YES!

 - Certain restrictions apply, but you could be eligible for "Bonus Entitlement".
 Call Tracy Flesch today to see if you are eligible.